codebar/planner/README.md

 The following steps walk through getting the application running.
 For contributing guidelines see [here](https://github.com/codebar/planner/blob/master/CONTRIBUTING.md).

+## Getting Started Through Docker

+You will need to have Docker installed, https://docker.com/

+The current Dockerfile and docker-compose were closely copied from the guide: https://docs.docker.com/compose/rails/

+1. Clone the project

+Run this to build a docker environemnt:
+2. docker-compose build

+Run to create, migrate and seed the main database
+3. docker-compose run web rake db:create db:migrate db:seed

+Run the app
+4. docker-compose up

 ### Setting up a Ruby Environment

 You will need to install Ruby 2.4.2 using RVM or rbenv.